jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

 ***

-To achieved this a solution is to execute several queries to OpenSearchServer.
+One suggested solution is to execute several OpenSearchServer queries.

-1. First query would be executed with searched keywords but without any filters.
+1. The first query is executed using the given keywords but without any filters.
 In this example it would return `...<field name="category"> <facet name="politics">5</facet> <facet name="usa">5</facet>...`.
-This query would be used to build what we can call _hypothetical_ values for facets.
+This query is used to build what we'll call _hypothetical_ values for the facets.
-2. A second query would be executed with searched keywords and given filters.
-This query would be used to display actual results of the precise query user made.
+2. The second query is executed using both the given keywords and the given filters.
+This displays the results of the query that the user actually made.

-By displaying documents returned by the second query but facets returned by the first one behaviour explained above would be achievable.
+Thus, you can display the documents returned by the second query along with the facets returned by the first query - a behaviour that better matches user expectations.

-**Take care**: as soon as you will work with several facets (= filters on several fields) you will need to run several queries to compute the _hypothetical_ facets, because a single query with no filter at all would not give expected results.
-One query by field will be needed, with active filters for other fields but no filter for the current field.
+**Take care**: as soon as you work with multiple facets (that is, apply filters to several fields) you will need further queries to compute the _hypothetical_ facets.
+This is because a single query without any filter will not provide the expected results.
+One query per field will be needed, using the active filters for the other fields but no filter for the current field.

-Depending on the wanted boolean behaviour (OR or AND) between the different facets this could possibly become a bit more complicated ;)
+Depending on the wanted boolean behaviour (OR or AND) between the different facets this could get quite involved ;)